r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 **T**
 * Test Drive III - The Passion (1990) by Accolade
-    * The games doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz

 * Times of Lore (1989) by ORIGIN
-    * The games doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz
+    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 25Mhz

 **U**
 * Ultima VI - The False Prophet (1990) by ORIGIN
-    * The games doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 50Mhz
+    * The game doesn't seem to like fast CPU speeds, use a slowdown program to set speed to 50Mhz